SonarSource/sonar-scanner-azdo/sonar-docs/analysis/scan/sonarscanner-for-azure-devops.md

 <!-- /sonarqube -->

 ### Branches
 When a build is run on a branch of your project, the extension automatically configures the analysis to be pushed to the relevant project branch in {instance}.
-The same build definition can apply to all your branches, whatever type of Git repository you are analyzing,
+The same build pipeline can apply to all your branches, whatever type of Git repository you are analyzing,

-If you are working with branches on TFVC projects, you still need to manually specify the branch to be used on {instance}: in the **Prepare Analysis Configuration** task, in the **Additional Properties**, you need to set `sonar.branch.name`.
+If you are working with branches on TFVC projects, you still need to manually specify the branch to be used on SonarCloud: in the **Prepare analysis on <!-- sonarqube -->SonarQube<!-- /sonarqube --><!-- sonarcloud -->SonarCloud<!-- /sonarcloud -->** task, in the **Additional Properties**, you need to set `sonar.branch.name`.

 ### PRs
 {instance} can analyze the code of the new features and annotate your pull requests in Azure DevOps with comments to highlight issues that were found.